-These Spaghetti Squash Latkes are my newest obsession.
+These spaghetti squash latkes are my newest obsession.

 I’ve always loved latkes with apple sauce and sour cream.
-This winter season my social media accounts have been flooded with delicious looking latke recipes.
-What’s a girl to do when she’s not eating potatoes?
+This winter my social media accounts have been flooded with delicious-looking latke recipes.
+What’s a girl to do when she can’t eat potatoes?
 And then it hit me.
-My good-old low-carb friend spaghetti squash could fill in on the job.
+My good old low-carb friend spaghetti squash could fill in on the job.

 Most fritters or latkes need a batter of eggs and flour to use as a binder and hold everything together.
 I have been experimenting with cassava flour lately and it works beautifully in this recipe.